syberspaz/Zumba-Game/README.md

 - Minigames/Find Me/Island Find Me
 - Minigames/Find Me/New City
 - Minigames/Find Me/Park
+- Minigames/Find Me/Camping
+- Minigames/Find Me/HighWayCountry
 - Zumba/Beach
 - Zumba/Park Zumba
 - Zumba/SnowMountains
+- Zumba/Beach2
+- Zumba/Park Zumba2
+- Zumba/SnowMountains2

+## Notes of Zumba Capstone 2025:
+- As April, 2025.
+Soar Capture Suite can no longer be found on their webpage.
+With [this link](https://streamsoar.com/) only having a contact email.
+- New Playlist 2, has been added with new recordings.
+However due to several technical issues: the new recordings are lower quality than last year.

+### iPad mode:
+Due to incompatibility with the Volumetric Models and packages like [Unity Render Streaming](https://docs.unity3d.com/Packages/com.unity.renderstreaming@3.1/manual/index.html)
+We are currently using AnyDesk as a 3rd party solution.

+For future iPad development with **Volumetric Models**.
+We would need to create two seperate games:
+- Zumba Dance with Volumtric Models
+- Minigames

+Suggested Solution:
+I highly suggest we upgrade from using current Azure Kinect's Volumetric Models

+## Zumba Game Notes
 Notes for Zumba minigames
 1. These use volumetric video assets from the Soar Capture Suite.
-You can find the documentation [here](https://www.streamsoar.com/documentation/unity-package)
+You can find the documentation [Dead Link](https://www.streamsoar.com/documentation/unity-package)
 2. you should ensure the following settings:
 * Select the **ModelMesh** object (this is the volumetric video asset) in the various "Songs"
 * in the **Volumetric Render (Script)** Component, Turn on **Enable Re Lighting ** and **Per Pixel Lighting**